Photo by Hayley Banks.

 “Growing”, a survey of new trends in craft & design, to celebrate NCCD’s 10th anniversary in summer 2013

 Since 2010 Liz has worked part-time for the North Kesteven arts partnership, for whom she runs the Design-Nation portfolio.
 Between 2010 and 2015 she also managed The National Centre for Craft & Design’s touring exhibitions programme.
-This included Transplantation, narrative jewellery and migration, touring UK and Australia 2012-2015; Creating a Scene, craft & theatre design, at Oriel Davies, mid Wales in 2014; Bathing Beauties, an EU-funded architecture competition, touring 2008-2015; and Black Sheep, an ivestigation of the edgier side of felt art practice, curated by artist Laura Mabbutt, launched in 2014 and still touring.
+This included Transplantation, narrative jewellery and migration, touring UK and Australia 2012-2015; Creating a Scene, craft & theatre design, at Oriel Davies, mid Wales in 2014; Bathing Beauties, an EU-funded architecture competition, touring 2008-2015; and Black Sheep, an investigation of the edgier side of felt art practice, curated by artist Laura Mabbutt, touring 2014-2017.

 Prior to joining NCCD Liz was craft curator for three years at Smiths Row (formerly Bury St Edmunds Art Gallery), curating exhibitions such as Better than Grey and Making and Mending.
 She worked for five years in senior arts administration roles for Studio Voltaire and Contemporary Art Society, both in London.
 Alongside this, she’s freelanced since 2002 for the annual UK/Ireland touring event The Knitting and Stitching Show with internationally renowned textile and fibre artists from around the world.